-On August 2012 Waggrakine was announceed as one of 30 Worldwide Microsoft Innovative Schools Worldwide.
-One of only two in Australia.
+On August 2012 Waggrakine was announceed as a Worldwide Microsoft Innovative Mentor School for 2013 and 2014.
+One of only two additional schools at the time in Australia.

 See full story on the Microsoft site, click here.

-Waggrakine joins the ranks of Worldwide Pathfinder schools.
+Waggrakine joins the ranks of Worldwide Mentor schools.

 On August 25 2011 it was announced that Waggrakine Primary School became a Worldwide Pathfinder school in the Microsoft Partners in Learning Project, one of 60 worldwide and one of 3 in Australia in the 2012 round.

 As a pathfinder we accessed monthly Virutal universities with world renowned educational leaders such as Will Richardson, Dan Buckley, Professor Michael Fullen and more.
 We had the opportunity to attend the Worldwide Forum in Washington DC and the Asia Pacific forum in Auckland New Zealand where all of the Microsoft Innovative Teacher winners from all over Asia showcase their learning projects.
 Waggrakine teacher, Kellie Hunter, was the winner of the Microsoft Innovative teacher Western Australia in 2011.